asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The purpose of the `operations` object is to provide a clear and structured definition of the operations that an application must support within an event-driven API.
 It serves as a reference for developers, tools, and libraries to understand the required operations and their associated properties, allowing for better implementation, documentation, and code generation.

 The `operations` object typically include properties for each `operation` object, such as:
-- action: Use `send` type when it's expected that the application will send a message to the given channel, and `receive` type when the application should expect receiving messages from the given channel.
+- `action`: Use `send` type when it's expected that the application will send a message to the given channel, and `receive` type when the application should expect receiving messages from the given channel.
-- channel: A `$ref` pointer to the definition of the channel in which this operation is performed.
+- `channel`: A `$ref` pointer to the definition of the channel in which this operation is performed.
-- title:	A human-friendly title for the operation.
+- `title`:	A human-friendly title for the operation.
-- summary: A short summary of what the operation is about.
+- `summary`: A short summary of what the operation is about.
-- description: A verbose explanation of the operation.
+- `description`: A verbose explanation of the operation.
-- security:	A declaration of which security schemes are associated with this operation.
+- `security`:	A declaration of which security schemes are associated with this operation.
-- tags:	A list of tags for logical grouping and categorization of operations.
+- `tags`:	A list of tags for logical grouping and categorization of operations.
-- externalDocs:	Additional external documentation for this operation.
+- `externalDocs`:	Additional external documentation for this operation.
-- bindings	A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the operation.
+- `bindings`	A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the operation.
-- traits:	A list of traits to apply to the operation object.
+- `traits`:	A list of traits to apply to the operation object.
-- messages:	A list of $ref pointers pointing to the supported Message Objects that can be processed by this operation.
+- `messages`:	A list of $ref pointers pointing to the supported Message Objects that can be processed by this operation.
-- reply:	The definition of the reply in a request-reply operation.
+- `reply`:	The definition of the reply in a request-reply operation.

+Here's a visual representation of the `operations` object and its properties:
 ```mermaid
 graph LR
   A[operations]